BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/SudokuVersionOffset.md

 ## Format

 - term `S`: the puzzle type.
-- term `9`: the size of the puzzle expressed as the number of cells in a row or column.
+- term `9`: the size of the puzzle expressed as the number of cells in a row or column (base 32).
 - term `B`: the encoding version.

 The remainder of the encoding uses the <doc:OffsetGridAlgorithm>.